staalmannen/APExp/README.md

 when APE stops being an integral part of the base 9front system: NPE aims to be as small, neat and native as possible, only aiming to build some alien software.
-In contrast, I aim to make this free APE something bigger, messier (and some would say uglier) with the purpose of an as complete POSIX compatibility as possible.
-Ideally will any (C and possibly transpiled-to-C) program built for UNIX be a simple configure/make away from being built on 9front with APExp.
+In contrast, I aim to make this free APE something bigger, messier (and some would say uglier) with the purpose of an as complete GNU / POSIX compatibility as possible.
+Ideally will any (C and possibly transpiled-to-C) program built for UNIX be a simple configure/make away from being built on Plan9 with APExp.

 **Fighting the Knights that say NIH**